ampproject/amp-readiness/README.md

 ### Credits

-The Chrome Extension uses detection rules from [Wappalyzer](https://github.com/AliasIO/Wappalyzer) to identify technologies on the page
+The extension uses detection rules from [Wappalyzer](https://github.com/AliasIO/Wappalyzer) to identify technologies on the page